ProfJake/lab7/README.txt

 	^^		     ^^	      ^		^
 	restore	    	  this DB     from this directory

-WINDOWS USERS: you may need to download mongo database tools as a separate package and then once downloaded and moved onto your harddrive, specify mongorestore's full path (rather than just the command)
+**WINDOWS USERS**: you may need to download mongo database tools as a separate package and then once downloaded and moved onto your harddrive, specify mongorestore's full path (rather than just the command).
+Or follow the installation instructions from mongodb site and add the utilities folder to your PATH environment variable and you can just type mongorestore to start the command.

 This assignment is relatively simple.
 Based on the stuff we did in the class,